 }

-function is then used to swap the values of these variables.
-After the swap, a
+In this example, two variables a and b are defined with initial values of 5 and 10, respectively.
+The mem::swap function is then used to swap the values of these variables.
+After the swap, a holds the value 10 and b holds the value 5.

 Benefits of mem::swap:

-- Efficiency: Unlike other methods of swapping values, such as using a temporary variable,
+- Efficiency: Unlike other methods of swapping values, such as using a temporary variable, mem::swapoperates directly on memory locations.
+This leads to efficient swapping without the need for additional memory allocations or deallocations.

-are valid and mutable.
-This prevents issues like null pointer dereferences and helps catch potential bugs at compile-time. - Avoiding Unnecessary Copies: Swapping values by copying them to a temporary variable can be resource-intensive, especially for large data structures.
+- Avoiding Unnecessary Copies: Swapping values by copying them to a temporary variable can be resource-intensive, especially for large data structures. mem::swapmitigates this by directly exchanging the values in memory.

-module is a powerful tool for efficiently exchanging values between variables.
+Conclusion: The mem::swap function in Rust’s std::mem module is a powerful tool for efficiently exchanging values between variables.
 It leverages Rust’s memory management features to ensure safety and performance.
 By using mutable references, you can achieve in-place swapping without the need for extra memory overhead.

 Happy Hacking!